All Episodes

 Eight months.

-There is no evidence for that.
+And to this day, there is no evidence for that.

-In that ridiculous um intelligence estimate they put out, which I've discussed with you before.
+Their big evidence for point one that Putin wanted Trump is a very important point in that ridiculous intelligence estimate they put out, which I've discussed with you before.

-Um and every serious person to look at it says all you have is allegations here.
+And every serious person to look at it says all you have is allegations here.

 Their big evidence was Putin never said anything nice about Trump.

-And haha, you see, he had to hide the fact that he was for Trump.
+And ha ha, you see, he had to hide the fact that he was for Trump.

 Well, okay, this is non-disprovable evidence.